francoiducat/JavaAppSandBox/README.md

     - 8 bits - 256 patterns (one byte)
 - With 256 different patterns, we can store a number in the range 0..255

+## BDD

+Behavior Driven Development : describes the expected behavior of software, it's expressive.
+(Given, When, Then)

+Spock : BDD Framework

+## Testing Components

+### Mocks
+Fake implementation of a class
+### Spy
+Like a mock, but real object is used